 By Sarabeth Lowe, MPH Ms. Lowe is a Communication Specialist at the University of Delaware Disaster Research Center.
-I am pleased to announce a new column in the Nutrition Health Review, Health Literacy Highlights.
-Each issue, I will cover a new topic related to finding, understanding, and using health information.
+Welcome to the fourth edition of Health Literacy Highlights, a column that explores topics related to finding, understanding, and utilizing health information.
+This column is meant to empower you with the skills

 Exercise